 Cladribine (Leustat® or LITAK®)

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
-This is to check that your blood cells are at safe level to have chemotherapy.
+This is to check that it is safe for you to have chemotherapy.

 Your nurse usually gives you anti-sickness (anti-emetic) drugs before the chemotherapy.
-The chemotherapy drugs can be given:
+You may have the chemotherapy:

-- through a short thin tube the nurse puts into a vein in your arm or hand (cannula)
+- through a cannula – a short, thin tube the nurse puts into a vein in your arm or hand

 Your course of chemotherapy